cyberark/conjur-base-image/ubuntu-ruby-fips/README.md

 The Ubuntu container image will be built by a three-stage process:

 1. The first stage builds the OpenSSL compiled with the FIPS 140-2 compliant OpenSSL module.
-1. The second stage builds the Ruby, and Postgres client packages.
+1. The second stage builds the Ruby and Postgres client packages.
 1. The third stage ships the results of both stages, without the penalty of the build-chain and tooling.

 ### Docker images